The Experiences

 Hiking in the Chianti Hills

 You step from the villa gates onto paths that connected medieval villages before roads existed.
-The Chianti hills roll before you - vineyards striped with autumn colors, olive groves silvery in morning light, cypress trees standing like sentinels along ancient boundaries.
-Walk to Radda for coffee, hike to Volpaia for lunch, or trace the ridges where Siena's towers puncture the horizon.
+The Chianti hills roll before you, vineyards striped with autumn colours, olive groves silvery in morning light, cypress along ancient boundaries.
+Walk to Radda for coffee, hike to Volpaia for lunch, or trace the ridges where Siena lies in the distance.
 The air smells of wild fennel and sun-warmed earth.
-Your legs will ache.
-Your spirit will soar.

 Cycling Through Vineyards